- About (3)

 - Mariner East 1 is an underground pipeline, completed in 2014, that transports liquid propane and ethane from western Pennsylvania approximately 300 miles east to the Marcus Hook Industrial Complex in Marcus Hook, Pa., and Claymont, Del.

-Mariner East 2 is a new, approximately 350-mile underground pipeline delivering propane, butane and ethane east from Ohio and West Virginia into Pennsylvania.
-The mainly 20-inch pipeline entered service on Dec.
+- Mariner East 2 is a new, approximately 350-mile underground pipeline delivering propane, butane and ethane east from Ohio and West Virginia into Pennsylvania.
+The mainly 20-inch pipeline entered into partial service on Dec.
 29, 2018.
+The pipeline is expected to be fully in service by Q3 2021.

-Mariner East 2X is a 16-inch pipeline currently under construction that parallels ME2.
-It is scheduled to be finished in early 2021.
+- Mariner East 2X is a 16-inch pipeline currently under construction that parallels ME2.
+This pipeline was placed into partial service in Q4 2020 and is expected to be placed into full service in Q2 2021.

 Who is building Mariner East?